excubo-ag/Blazor.Canvas/README.md

 - Performance

 By combining calls into a batch, high performance is achieved.
-Whenever you perform a larger amount of calls, you should batch them
+Whenever you perform a larger amount of calls, you should batch them.
+The library  does this by combining the operations into just one JS interop call and minimizing the payload by grouping consecutive operations of the same type (e.g. multiple `lineTo` calls).

 - No JS payload